 We Are Building A New Center for Student Success

 We are excited to share that the University of Hartford is building a new Center for Student Success!
-The Center will be located in the heart of campus, the Student Union.The renovation is scheduled to be complete by November 2019.
+The Center will be located in the heart of campus, the Student Union.The renovation is scheduled to be complete in Oct.
+2019.